Skip to content

 docker compose logs -f posthorn

-You should see a JSON log line like:
+You should see JSON log lines like:

 6. Submit a test form.